 Exterior stairs preparation for renovation includes cleaning the treads with a damp mop to remove dirt, algae, or moss.
 Structural damage caused by weather exposure should be repaired, and uneven or damaged areas should be sanded.

-Maintenance Requirements: Regular cleaning through dusting prolongs the life of stair timber floorboards.
+Maintenance Requirements: Regular cleaning through dusting prolongs the life of stair floorboards.
 Harsh chemicals wear down the polish, and re-polishing every few years can refresh the look of the stairs.

 Exterior stairs are exposed to harsh weather and need more frequent cleaning.
 Reapplying polish or sealant annually helps maintain their weather resistance and durability.